 Get instant quote

-3D printing with PLA vs. ABS: What's the difference?
+3D printing with PLA versus ABS: What's the difference?

-PLA and ABS are key materials for FDM 3D printing and are among the most popular choices on our platform.
-This comparison helps engineers select the right material for custom 3D printed parts.
+PLA and ABS are key materials for FDM 3D printing and are among the most widely used materials on our platform.
+This comparison helps engineers to select the right material for custom 3D printed parts.

 PLA vs. ABS: What's the difference?